how to get free money UK

 3) Avoiding unnecessary discomfort

 One of the best ways to ease your anxiety about dental appointments is to avoid unnecessary discomfort.
 If you don't like the numbing gel, ask the dentist to use a different method.
 If you're afraid of needles, let them know so that they can use another type of anaesthesia.
-You should also feel free to ask questions and voice any concerns that you have.
+You should also feel free to ask questions and voice any concerns that you have to aid in overcoming dental anxiety.

 Another way to ease your anxiety about dental appointments is to avoid serious problems.
 If you have a history of cavities, gum disease, or other dental issues, be sure to let your dentist know so that they can take extra care of you.